 Most economists believe that requiring a balanced budget would worsen recessions or further overheat expanding economies.
-During recessions, unemployment is a concern and many workers work fewer hours.
+Unemployment is a concern during recessions.
 Income decreases, so tax revenues drop.
 Meanwhile, mandatory spending increases because more people become eligible for programs such as Temporary Assistance to Needy Families (commonly known as welfare), food stamps, and Medicaid.
 How would the government secure the money it needs?
-The expenses are fixed, so the only way is to increase revenues, which results in raising taxes.
-A balanced budget would require an increase in taxes to generate the revenues needed to pay for the increase in mandatory spending.
+The expenses are fixed, so the only way is to increase revenues by raising taxes.
+A balanced budget would require an increase in taxes to generate the revenues needed to pay for the rise in mandatory spending.
 The tax increase would reduce discretionary income, meaning consumers would have less money to spend, which further decreases the country’s aggregate demand (the total number of goods and services consumers would purchase at a given price level).
 In turn, the economy’s output would drop.
-Balancing the budget, which in theory is a good thing, in this case would end up deepening a recession.
+Balancing the budget, which in theory is a good thing, in this case, would end up deepening a recession.

 In theory, Congress could cut spending rather than increase taxes to achieve a balanced budget during a recession.
 But what should they cut?
-Remember an act of Congress is required to cut mandatory spending.
-Assume the government passes a law that reduces entitlements such as Social Security – reducing payments to formerly entitled citizens when they need them most.
+Remember, an act of Congress is required to cut mandatory spending.
+Assume the government passes a law that reduces entitlements such as Social Security – lowering payments to formerly entitled citizens when they need them most.
 Imagine the public outcry!
 It is hard to imagine Congress passing such a law.
-A cut in government spending would reduce the aggregate demand, which slows economic growth.
-Requiring a balanced budget would force Congress to cut spending and/or increase taxes—both of which are contractionary and would exacerbate a recession.
+A cut in government spending would reduce the aggregate demand, slowing economic growth.
+Requiring a balanced budget would force Congress to cut spending and/or increase taxes; both are contractionary and would exacerbate a recession.

 During prosperous periods, the reverse would occur.
-An overheated economy would result in higher tax revenues, which could result in a budget surplus.
-Congress would be required to either spend the surplus, or reduce taxes to eliminate the surplus.
-Each of these actions are expansionary, and increase the demand for most goods and services.
+An overheated economy would result in higher tax revenues and possibly a budget surplus.
+A balanced budget requirement would require Congress to either spend the surplus or reduce taxes to eliminate the surplus.
+These actions are expansionary and increase the demand for most goods and services.
 If the economy is operating near its full-employment level (which is common in an overheated economy), prices would likely increase.